fsprojekti/shr-mfg-robotic-arm-warehouse/README.md

 | ...   | ...    |
 | n     | task n |

-Package management process ensures tasks are executed in the right order.
+Task management process ensures tasks are executed in the right order.
 Task execution process takes first task from the queue and starts the process of task execution.
 It waits for the task completion.
 After task completion, the task is removed from the queue and the next task in line is assigned for execution.

 ```mermaid
 graph  TD